Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: Conclusions

 Determining the masses of RR Lyrae variables is a notoriously difficult task.
 While relations based on physical parameters exist, and pulsational masses can, in principle, provide masses for double-mode stars, these are strongly model-dependent methods that could not be verified by independent mass estimates.
 Asteroseismology offers a new way to determine stellar masses \citep{aerts-2021}.
 While seismic masses still depend on stellar envelope models and on the validity of scaling relations, they can be tested against other observational techniques, e.g., dynamical masses in eclipsing binaries.

 Globular clusters, such as M4, provide an opportunity to probe the late stages of low-mass stellar evolution.
 Building on the unique capabilities of the \textit{Kepler} space telescope, we calculated new, more accurate masses for the oscillating giant stars using asteroseismic scaling relations and $\nu_{\rm max}$ values determined with the new \texttt{pyMON} code (Howell et al., in prep.).
-We then analysed the overtone RR Lyrae stars in the cluster and determined their masses using peak-bagging and fitting the frequencies with the seismic model grid of \citet{netzel2022}.
-With these, we were able to relate RR~Lyrae seismic masses to seismic masses of red HB stars, and found that they match each other closely.
-Furthermore, we estimate a He content of $Y = 0.266 \pm 0.008$ for the cluster from our models.
+We then analysed the overtone RR Lyrae stars in the cluster and determined their masses via peak-bagging and fitting the frequencies with seismic model calculations \citet{netzel2022,Netzel-2023}.
+With these, we were able to relate RR~Lyrae seismic masses to seismic masses of red HB stars, and found that they match each other closely, with the RR~Lyrae models being lighter, as expected from stellar evolution.
+We found the average rHB and RRc masses to be $M_{\rm rHB} = 0.657 \pm 0.034$~M$_\odot$ and $M_{\rm RRc} = 0.648 \pm 0.028$~M$_\odot$, respectively.

+Furthermore, we estimate a low He enrichment in the cluster, in agreement with the findings of \citet{Villanova-2012}, based on the RRc model results.
+However, the models leave the chemical compositions ambiguous for multiple targets, which makes this result uncertain.

-While our result is not yet a direct measurement of RR Lyrae masses, as it relies on the assumption that RR Lyrae and rHB stars in the cluster have similar masses, we were able to test model-dependent seismic (or pulsational) masses against independent mass estimates for the first time.
-We find that the average RRc and rHB masses agree within the errors, with the RRc stars having slightly lower masses, as expected from the stucture of the HB.
-We compared the modeled physical parameters of the RRc stars to various relations between \textit{M, L, \teff{}} and the pulsation periods, and found that while the generally agree, systematical differences do exist.
+While our result is not yet a direct measurement of RR Lyrae masses, as it relies on the assumption that RR Lyrae and rHB stars in the cluster have very similar masses, we were able to test model-dependent seismic (or pulsational) masses against independent mass estimates for the first time.
+We find that while the RRc stars have slightly lower masses, as expected from the stucture of the HB, the difference of $\approx 0.01$~M$_\odot$ is less than what stellar evolutionary models predict. {Whether the source of this discrepancy comes from the pulsational or the evolutionary models remains to be seen: but even if considering such systematic differences, we estimate that our method to determine RR~Lyrae masses is accurate to $\sigma_M \approx0.05$\,M$_\odot$.

+We also compared the modeled physical parameters of the RRc stars to various relations between \textit{M, L, \teff{}} and the pulsation periods, and found that while these generally agree, systematical differences do exist.
 We also show, however, that the usability of these relations is rather limited, as \textit{L} and \teff{} values have to be determined very accurately, otherwise the calculated masses will be very uncertain.